-In accordance with the requirements of the Code, the Authority undertakes a review each year to identify if any assets may have been subject to an impairment in value, as a result of, for example, overconsumption, obsolence or change in use.
-The valuation report confirmed there were no impairments, and all downwards movements in valuations were treated as revaluation losses.
+In accordance with the requirements of the Code the Authority undertakes a review each year to identify if any assets may have been subject to an impairment in value.
+Where a potential impairment is identified the asset is revalued and hence all decreases in value are treated as revaluation losses.

-22. Non-Maintained Schools
+20. Non-Maintained Schools

 The Council assesses the accounting treatment of all schools based upon the requirements of IFRS.
 This has led to Academy, Foundation and Voluntary Aided schools being treated as off balance sheet and therefore the land and buildings relating to these schools have not been included in the Council's Balance Sheet.
-The value of land and buildings transferred to schools, at the date at which they were transferred, is as follows:
+The value of land and buildings transferred to schools in 2012/13 was £202.4 million (2011/12 £109.9 million).
+Transfers to schools are treated as disposals with nil sales proceeds.